psychemedia/storytelling-notes/tom_tit_tot.md

 Betty, however, without appearing to hear or to heed anything, mounted the heaving-stock, settled herself comfortably on her high-peaked bow-pad, and jogged away with Dame Pendar; Squire Lovell and others going the same road.
 At parting Duffy said to her, "now be sure An Betty you come up early to try our Christmas-cake and ale."
 "Thank your honours I will," replied she, in turning off to the Mill.

-It was customary for the Squire's tenants, and all who choose, to assemble at his house every night from Chrifitmas-Eve till twelfth-night, to freely partake of his abundant cheer and help in the merry disports of the tide; yet he wasn't at all pleased because his wife invited the old dame.
+It was customary for the Squire's tenants, and all who choose, to assemble at his house every night from Christmas-Eve till twelfth-night, to freely partake of his abundant cheer and help in the merry disports of the tide; yet he wasn't at all pleased because his wife invited the old dame.
 "I should'nt have minded her coming at any other time," said he, but to-day a good many from the hurling will come home with us and pass the evening; I hope however, she will be on her best behaviour before the quality : to be sure one don't like to offend the spiteful old witch for fear of her tricks."

 In the afternoon Squire Lovell and his wife, with many others — mostly on horse-back— were got together near Daunce-Mayn when old Betty stalked in to their midst, and just such another scene was acted there as took place in Church-town.